-This organization involves on campus students who are admitted to the nursing program and is open for online and pre-nursing student enrollment.
+This organization involves a mandatory membership for on-campus students (Pratt or Winfield campuses) who are admitted to the nursing program and is open for online and pre-nursing student enrollment.
 Professional development and community service are major activities.
 Members have leadership opportunities by running for local, state and/or national office.